 We split this section according to general problems - e.g. Select-Sat.
-We refer to particular instances of these problems for certain languages by the form A/B/C where A is a general problem or \ for all problems, C is the language SD or SAJ, B is one of -, &, or ! representing the version of language C. For example, Select-Sat/&/SAJ represents the Select-Sat problem over the SAJ language with intersection, and \/-/SD represents any problem on the base language, -, over the SD language.
+We refer to particular instances of these problems for certain languages by the form A/B/C where A is a general problem or \ for all problems, B is one of -, &, or !, and C is SD or SAJ.
+For example, Select-Sat/&/SD represents the Select-Sat problem over the SD language with intersection.